Arthur-Milchior/anki-enhance-main-window/README.md

 Important updates:
+* 12 February 2019: default color are changed to use the color of the statistic window.
 * 11 February 2019: percent bar
 * February: counting the number of review, today and any time in the past.
 And the number of cards seen today.